Benedict-Ik/NZRegionWalksAPI/README.md

 - Optionally, you can just use the `[Authorize]` attribute without specifying any roles.

 - If you haven't, right now, you can use the `Register()` method to create users with `Reader` and `Writer` roles.
+- Then test by accessing accessible and inaccessible methods.
+- Whenever you try to access a method you don't have access to, it should return a `403 Forbidden` error.